 Receiver’s Contact Information

 After including the shipper’s information in the invoice, also add that of the receiver.
-It must include every detail of the receiver with the full company name or contact person information, logo, business address, and phone number or fax number.
+It must include every detail of the receiver with the entire company name or contact person information, logo, business address, and phone number or fax number.

 Reference Number Or Purchase Order Number